arienkock/arienkock.github.io/_posts/2016-01-05-Java-Web-Developer-Interviews.md

 At a high level, do they understand what the components should do?
 Do they have any useful feedback about naming, dependencies and project structure?

-Do they consdier looking online for a utility that capitalizes words or do they dive straight into writing a for-loop?
+Do they consider looking online for a utility that capitalizes words or do they dive straight into writing a for-loop?
 Do they know what you're talking about when you discuss `StringTokenizer` vs `String.split()`?

 When asked to implement their own version of the capitalizer functionality, and perhaps given some hints about Unicode, are they aware of the consequences of treating everything like ASCII?